siddharth-verma60/sidhantnagpal.github.io/_drafts/2018-08-22-gsoc-conclusion.md

 <img src="/files/gsoc-sympy.png" style="width:80%; height:80%; float:left; margin-left:50px;" />
 <br clear="all" />

-Another week of Coding Period has concluded.
+The final week of Coding Period has concluded.

 I started the week by finalizing the PR [#14725](https://github.com/sympy/sympy/pull/14725).
 The PR has been merged successfully.
 Fast Walsh Hadamard Transform (`fwht`) will be added along with XOR Convolution at a later point of time.